facebookresearch/ParlAI/docs/source/mturk.rst

 Task 3: Multi-Agent Dialog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ParlAI supports dialogs between multiple agents, whether they are local ParlAI agents or human Turkers.
-In the `Multi-Agent Dialog task <https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/multi_agent_dialog/>`__, two local human agents and two Turkers engage in a round-robin chat, until the first local human agent sends a message ending with ``[DONE]``, after which other agents will send a final message and the task is concluded.
+In the `Multi-Agent Dialog task <https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/multi_agent_dialog/>`__, one local human agents and two Turkers engage in a round-robin chat, until the first local human agent sends a message ending with ``[DONE]``, after which other agents will send a final message and the task is concluded.

 This task uses the ``MultiAgentDialogWorld`` which is already implemented in ``parlai.core.worlds``.

+Task 4: Advanced Functionality - Deal or No Deal
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+ParlAI is able to support more than just generic chat.
+The `Deal or No Deal task <https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/dealnodeal/>`__ provides additional functionality over the regular chat window to allow users to view the items they are dividing, select an allocation, and then submit a deal.

+This task leverages the ability to override base functionality of the core.html page using ``task_config.py``.
+Javascript is added here to replace the task description with additional buttons and UI elements that are required for the more complicated task.
+These trigger within an overridden handle_new_message function, which will only fire after an agent has entered the chat.
+In general it is easier/preferred to use a custom webpage as described in step 4 of "Creating Your Own Task", though this is an alternate that can be used if you specifically only want to show additional components in the task description pane of the chat window.

 Creating Your Own Task